StegVerse-Labs/Fin-Co/ARCHITECTURAL_INTENT.md

 # Architectural Intent — Fin-Co

-Fin-Co exists to define a financial system that can grow, stall, contract, and renew without collapsing human dignity.
+Fin-Co exists to define a financial architecture capable of growth, contraction, renewal, and long-term coexistence between bounded humans and scalable intelligence.

 It does not seek:
 - Maximum efficiency
-- Permanent growth
+- Permanent expansion
 - Competitive dominance
 - Optimization at any cost